tobiasliebmann/WaveSim/README.md

 In this section the stability of the discrete scheme will be examined using the Von-Neumann-stability formalism.
-This theory examines the stability of a discrete scheme by looking at the propagation of errors in the examined scheme.
-The total error of the i-th amplitude at the j-th time step of the scheme is therefor decomposed into a Fourier series , where A is the so called amplification factor.
-The amplification is assumed to behave according to a power law
+This theory examines the stability of a discrete scheme by looking at the propagation of errors.
+The total error of the i-th amplitude at the j-th time step of the scheme is therefore decomposed into a Fourier series , where A is the so called amplification factor.
+The amplification factor is assumed to behave according to a power law in time
 <br>
 <br>
 <p align="center">
 <img src=/images/error_fourier.jpg>
 </p>
-A scheme is unstable if the modulus of the amplification factor is greater than 1 |A| > 1.
-Further, the scheme diverges if the amplification factor of one Fourier component is greater than.
-The errors propagte in the scheme via the update equation.
-Plugging one Fourier component into the update equation from the j-th to (j+1)-th time step results in
+A scheme is unstable if the modulus of the amplification factor is greater than 1, |A| > 1.
+Further, the scheme diverges if the amplification factor of one Fourier component is greater than 1.
+The errors propagate in the scheme via the update equation.
+Plugging one Fourier component into the update equation from the j-th to the (j+1)-th time step results in
 <br>
 <br>
 <p align="center">